 - Our cyberforensics program was named one of the top five programs of its type in the United States.
 For more information, see this GlobalPost news article.

 The Graduate Faculty

 Our graduate faculty have broad industry and educational backgrounds that are complemented with professional credentials.
 They are leaders in their respective fields and are involved in active research and industry partnership programs.
-Additionally, many of our faculty have an entrepreneurial spirit, having turned their research into products that have helped a variety of industries solve problems and improve their productivity and accuracy.
+Additionally, several of our faculty have an entrepreneurial spirit, having turned their research into products that have helped a variety of industries solve problems and improve their productivity and accuracy.